 7.1.4.
 The scope of this recommendation covers the lifecycle of the vehicle.
 How it is removed from operation and what happens to the vehicle after that point is out of scope of this recommendation.

 7.2.
-In order to regulate cyber security the following would be needed:
+In order to regulate the cyber security framework described in this document, the following would be needed:

 7.2.1.
-A verification by an approval authority that the processes and procedures of a vehicle manufacturer (as described in its Cyber Security Management System) would support the implementation of the recommendations of this paper.
+A verification by an approval authority that the processes and procedures of a vehicle manufacturer (as described in its Cyber Security Management System) shall support the implementation of the recommendations of this document.

 7.2.2.
 An approval by an approval authority that the risks identified to a specific vehicle type have been appropriately assessed and that the mitigations implemented to address those risks are suitable.

 7.3.
-To aid the assessment of the Cyber Security Management System, the risk analysis undertaken and the mitigations implemented the recommendation includes:
+To aid the assessment of the Cyber Security Management System, the risk analysis undertaken and the implementation of the mitigations techniques, the recommendation includes:

 7.3.1.
 Cyber security principles which can be used to demonstrate how organisations should implement cyber security over the lifetime of the vehicle;